 EDU 202 Child Growth and Development 3 hrs.

 Introduction to Technology in Education

-Middle School Methods & Philosophy

 Children's Literature

-Developmental Psychology
+PSY 233 Developmental Psychology 3 hrs.

-A general suggested model for the AA/AS/AES/AFA degree for a full-time student is available on page 80.
+A general suggested model for the AA/AS/AES/AFA degree for a full-time student is available on page 81.
 The minimum total number of credit hours required for the AA or AS degree is 64.